magento/devdocs/src/guides/v2.3/release-notes/commerce-2-3-6.md

 <!--- MC-35326-->

-*  You can now use the REST API to add a `text_swatch` type of product attribute.
+*  You can now use the `POST /V1/products/attributes` to add a `text_swatch` type of product attribute.
 Previously, Magento did not add the option to the attribute and displayed an error.

 <!--- MC-33118-->